 - They have a poor attitude.
-While your real estate agent should be realistic about what you can afford, you don’t want someone who’s too negative.
-They should encourage you and make you feel confident about the process.
+While your real estate agent should be realistic about what you can afford, you don’t want a someone who is overly negative.
+They should encourage you and make you feel confident about the homebuying process.

 Check references from top prospects